Revenue Sale Law, 1793

 Revenue Sale Law, 1793 was a British era law concerning collection of revenue from Bengal and as part of the Permanent Settlement agreement.
 The law changed allowed the auction of the land of Zamindars who could not pay taxes.

 Background

-In 1793, the East India Trading Company signed an agreement with landlords, the Zamindars and Talukdars, of Bengal.
+In 1793, the East India Company signed an agreement with landlords, the Zamindars and Talukdars, of Bengal.
 The agreement made the landlords the owners of all land in Bengal and fixed a revenue amount that was to be paid to the colonial administration by the landlords.
 The landlords were given the right to charge whatever rent they wanted to the tenant as they had no protection under the agreement.
 The previous Mughal government made Zamindars the collectors of taxes and the managers of the land but the land was owned by hereditarily by peasants.

 The Talukdars served under the Zamindars but these act made them independent landlords.
 This provision bankrupted many Zamindars as most of their holdings were managed by the Talukdars.
 The purpose of the revenue generating was to send the surplus to the United Kingdom.